Fair Value of Assets and Liabilities

 Level 1—Valuation is based on quoted prices in active markets for identical assets or liabilities.
 Level 1 assets and liabilities generally include debt and equity securities that are traded in an active exchange market.
 Valuations are obtained from readily available pricing sources for market transactions involving identical assets or liabilities.

 The Company uses valuation methods and assumptions that consider, among other factors, the fair value of the underlying stock, risk-free interest rate, volatility, expected life and dividend rates in estimating fair value for the warrants considered to be derivative instruments.
 The Company had no assets or liabilities classified as Level 1 or Level 2.
-Certain warrants issued for professional services (Note 14) were classified as Level 3.
+Certain warrants issued for professional services (Note 10) were classified as Level 3.
 The fair values of these instruments were determined using models based on market observable inputs and management judgment.
-There were no material re-measurements of fair value during the years ended December 31, 2015 and 2014 with respect to financial assets and liabilities, other than those assets and liabilities that are measured at fair value on a recurring basis.
+There were no material re-measurements of fair value during the three months ended June 30, 2015 and 2014 with respect to financial assets and liabilities, other than those assets and liabilities that are measured at fair value on a recurring basis.

 Assets and liabilities measured at fair value on a recurring basis are summarized below: